jlmcdonnell/Calendar/README.md

 ## Calendar app implemented with Jetpack Compose

-Allows managing of events and backup to a user directory
+Allows managing of events and backup to a user directory (I use this personally with a [Syncthing](https://syncthing.net/) folder)

 ### Not yet implemented

 - Notifications
 - Import
+- Repeatable events

 ### Screenshots